Creative Direction and Copywriting

 The Challenge

-As consumers, corporations, and communities face seismic shifts in how food is grown, bought, and consumed, Accenture envisioned an an informative space that could spark industry conversations and inspire real change.
-My team had a vision to transform Accenture’s Chicago Innovation Hub into a 1000-square-foot hands-on, immersive museum—one where Fortune 500 clients, researchers, and startups could explore the future of food together.
+As we face seismic shifts in how food is grown, bought, and consumed, Accenture envisioned an an informative space that could spark industry conversations.
+My team had a vision to transform Accenture’s Chicago Innovation Hub into a 1000-square-foot, hands-on, immersive museum—one where Fortune 500 clients, researchers, and startups could explore the future of food together.

 The Concept

 We created The Extract Experience, rooted in Accenture’s own deep research, extracting data and using it to forecast the future.
-Just as Accenture extracts transformative insights from data, this experience invited guests to extract insights, ideas, and opportunities from every inch of the space.
-As Creative Director, I led the vision, strategy, creative, and production efforts across design, fabrication and content—bringing our bold, personalized story of the future to life.
+The experience invited guests to extract insights, ideas, and opportunities from every inch of the space.

 The Execution